★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 sec_filing

-We have the exclusive right to import, market, and sell our Mexican beer brands in all 50 states of the U.S.
+We have the exclusive right to import, market, and sell our beer brands in all 50 states of the U.S.

 Supports exclusivity of U.S. brand rights for the Beer segment.